mpatacchiola/blog/_posts/2017-08-15-dissecting-reinforcement-learning-7.markdown

 Application: inverted pendulum
 -------------------------------
 Using linear approximators in a discrete state space was easy.
 However many problems have a continuous state space.
 In the last post I showed how to create partitions and cast the state space inside specific bins.
 Here I would like to introduce a method which is based on the distributed representation we were talking about in the introduction.
-Partitioning the state space in bins of the same dimension

 Conclusions